a-hubbard/vivax_microhap/results/notebooks/microhap_quantity_uci1223.md

   scale_y_continuous(trans = "log10") +
   labs(
     x = expression("Parasite Density (parasites" ~ "/" ~ mu ~ "L)"),
-    y = "Total Reads"
+    y = "Mean Reads per Replicate"
   )
 ```

 ![](/users/ahubba16/projects/vivax_microhap/results/notebooks/microhap_quantity_uci1223_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-This scatterplot shows the relationship between parasitemia and total
+This scatterplot shows the relationship between parasitemia and mean
-read count obtained for each sample.
-Both axes are $log_{10}$ scaled.
+total read count obtained for each sample.
+Both axes are $log_{10}$
+scaled.

 The fitted linear relationship suggests that at a parasitemia of 100
 parasites/$\mu$L one can expect to obtain about 10,000 reads.
 This is